grpc/grpc.github.io/docs/quickstarts/csharp-quickstart.md

 > GreeterClient.exe
 ```

-Note to run the above executables with "mono" if building on Xamarin Studio for Mac OS X.
+You'll need to run the above executables with "mono" if building on Xamarin Studio for Mac OS X.

 Congratulations!
 You've just run a client-server application with gRPC.